facet/core/README.md

-**This module is currently in alpha and not suitable for production use.**
+**This module is currently in beta and not suitable for production use.**

 # core